A Guide to the Columbia Business School Essays (2024-2025)

 As a CBS alumnus, Alumni Admissions Ambassador, and professional Coach, I am excited to share my insights into Columbia’s current essays for their MBA application.

-Columbia Business School's MBA essays provide applicants with an ample opportunity to showcase their goals, experiences, and fit with the program.
-Here's a step-by-step guide to approaching each essay.
+Business school essays are an unbelievably critical component of the application process.
+Columbia Business School's MBA essays provide applicants with ample opportunity to showcase their goals, experiences, and fit with the program.
+On a deeper level, they also allow you to communicate directly with the admissions committee and provide context for your resume and academic records.

 Short Answer Question